Hotel Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for hotel jobs in Florida?

 Large hotel groups with significant Florida footprints are the most consistent sponsors.
-Marriott International, Hilton Hotels and Resorts, Hyatt, and InterContinental Hotels Group (IHG) have all filed H-1B and J-1 petitions for Florida-based roles.
+Marriott International, Hilton Hotels and Resorts, Hyatt, and InterContinental Hotels Group (IHG) have all filed H-1B visa and J-1 visa petitions for Florida-based roles.
 Disney's hotel properties in the Orlando area are also notable sponsors, particularly for management and hospitality operations positions.
 Independent luxury properties in Miami and Naples occasionally sponsor as well.

 Which visa types are most common for hotel roles in Florida?